AAP crosses majority mark in early trends in Punjab Assembly poll results | www.lokmattimes.com

 AAP crosses majority mark in early trends in Punjab Assembly poll results

-In early trends, the AAP crossed majority mark with 79 seats at 9:45 AM in the 117 Punjab Assembly for which majority mark in 59, as per Election commission reports.
+In early trends, the AAP crossed majority mark with 79 seats at 9:45 AM in the 117 Punjab Assembly for which majority mark is 59, as per Election commission reports.

-In early trends, the AAP crossed majority mark with 79 seats at 9:45 AM in the 117 Punjab Assembly for which majority mark in 59, as per Election commission reports.
+In early trends, the AAP crossed majority mark with 79 seats at 9:45 AM in the 117 Punjab Assembly for which majority mark is 59, as per Election commission reports.

+Congress' Navjot Singh Sidhu was trailing at second place from Amritsar East Assembly constituency.

 Charanjit Singh Channi was trailing from Chamkaur Sahib.